Frequently Asked Questions and Answers

 Q: Why didn’t the City of San Diego and Councilmember Chris Ward convene a special meeting for residents and business owners prior to the plan being approved?

 A: We do not know why there was little outreach to make the public aware of this plan.
 They relied primarily on social media within their select groups to notify the public about North Park Planning Committee and North Park Main Street meetings where the plan was introduced and discussed.
-The “Save 30th Street Parking” movement does not feel there was adequate notice to all who are directly affected and is questioning the legalities of this issue.
+“Save 30th Street Parking” group does not feel there was adequate notice to all who are directly affected and is questioning the legalities of this issue.

 Q: What research was performed by the City to analyze the economic impact of this plan on businesses, apartment building owners and surrounding streets, and what due diligence did they perform before making this proposal?

 A: Our attorney has requested information on all aspects of this project.
 We’re waiting to receive it from the Mayor, Councilmember Chris Ward, City Engineer Everett Hauser and the City Clerk.
+The business, property owners nor residents on 30th were not notified.
+We have walked 30th and have 800+ signatures on petition.

 Q: How was the street design chosen?